rubymonsters/ruby-for-beginners/20_blocks.md

 5.times { puts "hello!" }
 ```

-So when do you use one or the other?
-In the Ruby community there's a convention
+So, when do you use one or the other?

-to use curly braces, if you have a single line block, and it fits on the same
+In the Ruby community there's a convention to use curly braces, if you have a
-line (as, in our example, it does).
-Whenever you need to have more than one
+single line block and it fits nicely on the same line (as, in our example, it
-line in your block, then you use the syntax using `do` and `end`.
-Sometimes
+does).
+Whenever you need to have more than one line in your block, then you
-people also would use the `do` and `end` syntax when they feel it makes the
+use the syntax using `do` and `end`.
+Sometimes people also would use the `do`
-code more readable.
+and `end` syntax when they feel it makes the code more readable.

 ##### Block arguments